anandkanav92/NOTES/papers/review-gan.md

 # Hypothesis
 There is no mention of direct hypothesis in this study.
 It focus more on seeking answers to implicit questions rather than having  preconcieved notions about it.
 # Design
 Since this study focus on comparing the overall performance of different GAN algorithms, it becomes challenging to keep the comparison fair without exploring every possibility in each dimension.
+Thus, the researchers make design choices
         > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE3MjIwOTMyMSwxNTk3MTk0NjM0LDE3OT
+eyJoaXN0b3J5IjpbMTM2OTQ3NTkxNSwxMTcyMjA5MzIxLDE1OT
-g4MjI4MjMsOTgxNzY5ODI3LDg3MTkzODIxOSw3OTI1MDE2MTIs
+cxOTQ2MzQsMTc5ODgyMjgyMyw5ODE3Njk4MjcsODcxOTM4MjE5
-MjExNzcyOTA1NCwtMTY5NjcxNTczMiwxNzY4OTgyMjQyLDIwMD
+LDc5MjUwMTYxMiwyMTE3NzI5MDU0LC0xNjk2NzE1NzMyLDE3Nj
-kyMTE2ODIsMTQyOTg2NjI2NCwxMTI0NTU3NDMsLTE2MDEzMDA3
+g5ODIyNDIsMjAwOTIxMTY4MiwxNDI5ODY2MjY0LDExMjQ1NTc0
-MzcsLTY2NzA4NzUxLC00NjI4MDEwMzYsODI1OTI4MDIwLDY4Nz
+MywtMTYwMTMwMDczNywtNjY3MDg3NTEsLTQ2MjgwMTAzNiw4Mj
-gwODM5XX0=
+U5MjgwMjAsNjg3ODA4MzldfQ==
 -->